-New symbols can be added to the end of the table and the firmware rebuilt.
-The symbols also need to be added to tools/mpy\ld.py's fun\table dict in the same location.
-This allows mpy\ld.py to be able to pick the new symbols up and provide relocations for them when the mpy is imported.
+New symbols can be added to the end of either table and the firmware rebuilt.
+In the case of the mp_fun_table the symbols also need to be added to tools/mpy_ld.py's fun_table dict in the same location.
+This allows mpy_ld.py to be able to pick the new symbols up and provide relocations for them when the mpy is imported.
 Finally, if the symbol is a function, a macro or stub should be added to py/dynruntime.h to make it easy to call the function.